pyscf/pyscf.github.io/source/install.rst

 also :ref:`installing_extproj`).

 .. note::
-   Since PySCF version 2.1, the pip Linux wheels requires manylinux2010 (for x86_64) or manylinux2014 (for aarch64).
+   Since PySCF version 2.1, the Linux wheels require manylinux2010 (for x86_64) or manylinux2014 (for aarch64).
 So the pip version should >= 19.3 for installing on Linux.

 Installing the latest code on GitHub with pip
 ---------------------------------------------